codeofandrin/exifoo/README.md

 ---

-exifoo helps you keep your photos organized by adding the date and time of capture to the filename.
+exifoo helps you keep your photos and videos organized by adding the date and time of capture to the filename.

 <p>Visit: <a href="https://exifoo.vercel.app" target="_blank">exifoo.vercel.app</a></p>